djaus2/BruceEckel.github.io/_posts/2014-11-19-using-github-pages.md

 I still have my old Macbook for testing, but other than that I've [moved back to Windows](http://www.artima.com/weblogs/viewpost.jsp?thread=350864), so this Python script takes advantage of that.
 If you want to use it on a Mac it should work fine with a couple of changes.

-One approach I've become fond of is creating a Windows .BAT file for running Python programs, especially after discovering the one-liner you'll see at the top of the file which converts any Python program into a batch file, so you can just run it by double-clicking from the Windows explorer.
+One approach I've become fond of is creating a Windows .BAT file for running Python programs, especially after discovering the one-liner you'll see at the top of the following file, which converts any Python program into a batch file, so you can just run it by double-clicking from the Windows explorer.
 Here's the file **NewFile.bat**:

 ```python
 @setlocal enabledelayedexpansion && python -x "%~f0" %* & exit /b !ERRORLEVEL!